ligato/site/content/architecture/lig-framework-overview.md

 ### Models / Protobufs / Keys

-Model abstractions, protobufs, key identifiers and KV data stores are fundamental concepts for managing configuration objects in a network.
-It is the application of the models and protobuf definitions that define northbound
+Model abstractions, protobufs, key identifiers and KV data stores are fundamental concepts in Ligato.
+The application of models and protobuf definitions define northbound APIs for managing and controlling configuration objects in a CNF.

 {{< figure src="/images/ligato/components-model-proto-KV-store2.svg" class="image-center figcaption"caption="" >}}

 <br/>
 In Ligato, each object is defined by a model.
-The model is composed of a model specification and .proto protobuf defintion.
+The model is composed of a model specification and protobuf .proto defintion.
 A key is generated for the model, and that key is used to read/write configuration and status information into a KV data store.
+The key is also used in REST API calls for retrieving configuration information.

 ---